A Patient’s Primer on the Stimulant Medications Used to Treat ADHD

 Why Use Medication to Treat ADHD?

-Stimulant medication is the most recommended form of ADHD treatment for one simple reason: studies show it to be most effective.
-“When adults ask me questions about why they should try medication to manage their ADHD, my answer always comes down to two words: Medication works,” says Russell A. Barkley, Ph.D., a clinical professor of psychiatry and pediatrics at the Medical University of South Carolina.
+Stimulant medication is the most recommended form of ADHD treatment for one simple reason: Studies show it to be the most effective.
+“When adults ask me questions about why they should try medication to manage their ADHD, my answer always comes down to two words: Medication works,” Russell A. Barkley, Ph.D., says.
 “When you find the right medicine, you can experience substantial improvements in your ADHD symptoms.”
+Over his four-decade career, Barkley published more than 270 research papers and articles, wrote 23 essential ADHD books, delivered more than 800 addresses, and changed the world’s understanding of what it means to have ADHD and to treat it effectively.

 The clinical practice guidelines developed by the American Academy of Child and Adolescent Psychiatry (AACAP) recommend medication as the first-line treatment for ADHD, citing a formal review of 78 studies on the treatment of ADHD, which “consistently supported the superiority of stimulant over the non-drug treatment.”